ajayyb/ajayyb-intern-repo-data-analytics/milestone4/clean_code.md

 - Breaking down the complex functions into smaller functions allows for easier and more understandable code
 - Code is easier to update and improve
 - Better reusability of functions

+Avoiding Code Duplication #44
+What were the issues with duplicated code?
+- Redudant code
+- Larger codebase
+- Higher chance of bugs
+- Less efficient

+How did refactoring improve maintainability?
+- As larger functions are broken down into smaller ones, each function has its own singular purpose making it easier to maintain (ie find errors, update, fix)